 Documents Required for the Kenya Visa from China

-The first step in obtaining a Kenya visa for Chinese citizens is to gather all of the required documents and paperwork necessary for filling out the application.
+The first step in obtaining a Kenya visa for Chinese citizens is to gather all of the required documents and paperwork necessary for obtaining a Kenya eVisa.
 These are items that you may already have, and include the following:

 - A valid passport – All applications must have a valid and up to date Chinese passport.
 Your Chinese passport must be valid for a minimum of 6 more months from the date that you enter Kenya.
 We also recommend having at least one blank page in your passport in order to ensure that there is enough space for stamps and/or visas.